How Is "DUI Causing Injury" Defined Under California Law?

 Any DUI charge is extremely serious, but DUI causing injury (VC 23153) is especially serious.
 As shown just above, it has very severe potential penalties.
 A good lawyer can often get some of these penalties reduced even upon a conviction, but first and foremost you need to fight for a dismissal or acquittal - and we at The Law Offices of Ross Howell Sobel are experts at helping you do just that.

-We have won numerous dismissals, acquittals, and reduced charges and sentences in favorable pleas in VC 23153 defense cases for residents of the San Fernando Valley Region and elsewhere in California, over many, many years of service to local communities.
+We have won numerous dismissals, acquittals, and reduced charges and sentences in favorable pleas in VC 23153 defense cases for residents of the Los Angeles County Region and elsewhere in California, over many, many years of service to local communities.